Introduction of a Mediterranean Island

 - The island is a movie set!
-Malta is home to some iconic movie settings, like Popeye (1980), Gladiator (2000), Troy (2004) and Game of Thrones (2011-2019) to just name a few.
-We’ve visited the set of Popeye and will do a separate post about this excursion.
+Malta is home to some of the most iconic movie settings, like Popeye (1980), Gladiator (2000), Troy (2004) and Game of Thrones (2011-2019) to just name a few.
+We visited the set of Popeye and will do a separate post about this excursion.

-There you go … more than enough reasons to visit Malta (again and again 😉).
+There you have it … more than enough reasons to visit Malta (again and again).

-Following, is a list of the cities/villages we’ve visited while in Malta … we will write separate posts about each one in the following weeks to come:
+Following, is a list of the cities/villages we visited while in Malta.
+We will write separate posts about each one in the following weeks to come:

 This is the city that the Knights of St John of Jerusalem built after The Great Siege of 1565 and is the capital of Malta.

 THE THREE CITIES

-Across the Grand Harbour from Valletta are the Three Cities, namely Vittoriosa, Senglea and Cospicua.
+Across the Grand Harbour from Valletta are the Three Cities: Vittoriosa, Senglea and Cospicua.

-From anywhere around the harbour there are enchanting views of these cities and the honey-coloured stone are beautiful to watch (especially during sunset).
+From anywhere at the harbour there are mesmerising views of these cities and the honey coloured stone is beautiful to see (especially during sunset).

 BLUE GROTTO (Coastline)

-There are quite a few caves on the coast of Malta, of which the Blue Grotto is probably the most spectacular.
+There are a few caves on the coast of Malta, of which the Blue Grotto is probably the most spectacular.

 The fishing hamlet, Wied-iz-Zurrieq is quite small and there are only a couple of cafes and souvenir shops.
-The diving from here are amazing and Berto had the opportunity to dive the famous Um El Faroud wreck.
+The diving from here are spectacular and Berto had the opportunity to dive the famous Um El Faroud wreck.

-Even if you’ve only got a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
+Even if you only have a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
 There are over 30 Stone Age temples on 18 different sites.
-We’ve visited Hagar Qim and Mnajdra near Blue Grotto.
+We visited Hagar Qim and Mnajdra near Blue Grotto.

-This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort … though not as much as the over touristy places like Sliema, St Julian and St Paul’s Bay.
+This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort.
+And definitely not over touristy like Sliema, St Julian and St Paul’s Bay.

 A beautiful little village that overlooks a bay which is packed with the traditional fishing boats (luzzu).
-The Sunday morning market is a colourful event and we had a really tasty lunch at one of the restaurants here.
+The Sunday morning market is a colourful event and we enjoyed a really tasty lunch at one of the restaurants here.

 MDINA (The Silent City)